-From 1 FPS to 14.7 on my iPhone 5 – not bad!
+From 1 FPS to 14.7 on my iPhone 5 – not a bad start!

-However, 14.7 FPS still isn’t great – plus that node count looks insane (10,620 nodes).
-The next step is to look into the particle systems to see if anything can be tuned down a bit there.
+However, 14.7 FPS still isn’t great, plus that node count of 10620 looks insane!
+The next step is to examine the particle systems to see if you can tune down anything there.

+Note: Your frame rate and node count will probably vary wildly if you tilt your device to play the game rather than resting it on your desk.
+That’s mainly because your ship’s bullets will collide with more enemies if you move around the screen.

-This is another great opportunity to challenge yourself, and see if you can tweak the particle systems so they still look good, but perform a bit better.
-Try it out for yourself, and if you get stuck follow along with the next section!
+This is another great opportunity to challenge yourself: Can you tweak the particle systems so that they perform a bit better, but still look good?
+Try it out on your own, and if you get stuck, follow along with the next section!

 Reducing particle systems

-Particle systems in Sprite Kit perform very well and you should feel free to use the liberally in your games.
-However, since particle systems become more expensive the more particles they generate, you want to make sure your particle system only generates just enough particles in order to look good and get the effect you want.
+Particle systems perform well in Sprite Kit and you should feel free to use them liberally in your games.
+However, since particle systems become more expensive as they generate greater numbers of particles, you want to make sure yours generate just enough to achieve the desired effect.

 Let’s take a look at one of the particle systems in Bullet Storm.
-Open BulletStorm\Art\Particles\AsteroidTrail.sks, and you’ll see the following:
+Open BulletStorm\Art\Particles\AsteroidTrail.sks, view the SKNode inspector in the Utilities section on the left, and you’ll see the following: